insiderpreview/rtorrent-wiki/User-Guide.md

      Maximum number of peers to upload to at the same time (given the global upload slots are available).
 Can be toyed with keys 1 and 2.

 **U/I/C/A**
-U = Number of corrently unchoked peers
+U = Number of currently unchoked peers
 I = Currently interested peers
 C = Complete peers
 A = Peers accounted